Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Encompassing Results

-Qualitatively, when $m$ is small, one can bound the variance by something proportional to the number of weights (and the norm, of course).
-This bound is better than the bound depending on the number of training data only as the freedom of the neural network is low when $m$ is small (reflected by the metric entropy).
-But when $m$ becomes large, the intrinsic property of the multilayer neural network as an element in multilayer neural space dominates the quantity related to the number of weights, in which case the effect of the latter on the variance is eliminated.
-In this case, by~\eqref{empirical_e} the former can dominate, the variance caused by $\hat{\theta}$ no longer play roles.
+Qualitatively, when $\mathbf{m}$ is small, one can bound the variance by something proportional to the number of weights (and the norm, of course).
+This bound is better than the bound depending on the number of training data only, as the neural network is not a good approximator to its image in the multilayer neural space (reflected by the metric entropy).
+But when $\mathbf{m}$ becomes large, the bounds based on metric entropy are no longer valid.
+The intrinsic property of the multilayer neural network as an element in the multilayer neural space begins to control the behavior of the neural networks.
+This is because when $\mathbf{m}$ is large, the norm $\mu(\theta)$ and $\mu(f(\cdot ; \theta))$ are very close, and thus the effect of the number of weights on the variance is eliminated.
+In this case, by~\eqref{empirical_e}, the variance caused by considering $\hat{\theta}$ no longer plays a role.